XIC051/DSC/report.md

 ## Hypothesis Testing

-**clarification**:
+#### 1.clarification
 We categorize the recipes into two different groups, using a threshold that is the mean average-rating of all recipes, which is around 4.6 high average-rating: recipes with average-rating that is higher than 4.6 low average-rating: recipes with average-rating that is lower than 4.6

+#### 2.null hypothesis
-**null hypothesis**: In the population, cooking time (minutes) of recipes with a high average-rating and recipes with a low average-rating have the same distribution, and the observed differences in our samples are due to random chance.
+In the population, cooking time (minutes) of recipes with a high average-rating and recipes with a low average-rating have the same distribution, and the observed differences in our samples are due to random chance.

+#### 3.alternative hypothesis
-**alternative hypothesis**: In the population, recipes with a high average-rating have shorter cooking time than recipes with low average-rating.
+In the population, recipes with a high average-rating have shorter cooking time than recipes with low average-rating.
 The observed difference in our samples cannot be explained by random chance alone.

+#### 4.test statistic
-**test statistic**: mean minutes of high average-rating recipes - mean minutes of low average-rating recipes
+mean minutes of high average-rating recipes - mean minutes of low average-rating recipes

+#### 5.significance level
-**significance level**: 0.05
+0.05

+#### 6.p-value
-**p-value**: 0.0
+0.0

-**justification**:
+#### 7.justification